idibidiart/react-native-responsive-grid/README.md

 ### Example 3

-In the third demo, normally, each Row automatically rerenders itself upon receiving React Native's layout change event after running any pending transitions (library we do not have to do anything.)
-If 'layoutEvent' is supplied as a prop on a Row with a Row-specific event name the Row will emit that event upon receiving React Native's layout change event rather than re-render.
-This is useful when we wish to react to layout change on per-row basis.
+If 'layoutEvent' is supplied as a prop on a Row with a Row-specific name the Row will emit that named event upon receiving React Native's onLayout event to signal to the higher order component (which must subscribe to that event) to re-render its tree.
+If no layoutEvent is specified the row will re-render its own subtree.
+This is useful when we wish to react to layout change on per-row basis, and where we need the row's layout info (height, width, etc) to determine the new dimensions of components within it or around it.
 The example below shows how we may listen and react to such specific layout events in components.

 ```jsx
 import React, { Component} from 'react'